 State Home Inspector License or Certification

 Not all states require a home inspector license or certification in order to be in business.
-But if you are serious about a home inspection career, then having a certification is more likely to earn an inspector clients and a position at a company.
-If a potential inspector lives in a state that does not require certification, then joining a professional inspectors organization can show potential employers and clients that an inspector is serious about his or her profession.
+But if you are serious about a home inspection career, then having a certification is more likely to earn an inspector more clients, and a position at a company.
+If a potential inspector lives in a state that does not require certification, then joining a professional inspectors organization can show potential employers, and clients that you are serious about your career.

 Becoming a Licensed Home Inspector Where States Require a License